This blog post is part of an article series aimed at helping small businesses grow online.

 The search term “WordPress” alone receives around 2.7 million monthly searches on Google.
 Including WordPress-related terms (e.g. “WP themes”, “WordPress plugins”, ”learn WordPress”, etc. brings the total number of searches online for WordPress terms to more than 30 million …

-(WordPress searches online)
+(WordPress-related searches online)

-According to Upwork.com, the typical WordPress job cost ranges are between $10 – $500 …
+According to Upwork.com, the typical cost for WordPress jobs is between $10 – $500 …

-In other blog posts, you will learn:
+In other articles, you will learn:

 - How to automate your business with WordPress,